nmfs-ost/ss3-source-code/README.md

 ## How do I ask questions about Stock Synthesis?

 Please look for answers or submit questions to the [Stock Synthesis forums](https://vlab.noaa.gov/web/stock-synthesis/public-forums).
 Note that an account is required to ask questions on the forums.
 Questions can also be asked by opening an [issue](https://github.com/nmfs-ost/ss3-source-code/issues) in this repository or by emailing nmfs.stock.synthesis@noaa.gov.
-Please look for answers or submit questions to the [Stock Synthesis forums](https://vlab.noaa.gov/web/stock-synthesis/public-forums).
-Note that an account is required to ask questions on the forums.
-Questions can also be asked by opening an [issue](https://github.com/nmfs-ost/ss3-source-code/issues) in this repository or by emailing nmfs.stock.synthesis@noaa.gov.

 ## How can I contribute to Stock Synthesis?

-Have feature requests or bug reports?
-Want to contribute code?
-Please open an [issue](https://github.com/nmfs-ost/ss3-source-code/issues) or submit a pull request.
-For complete details, please see [CONTRIBUTING.md](CONTRIBUTING.md)
 Have feature requests or bug reports?
 Want to contribute code?
 Please open an [issue](https://github.com/nmfs-ost/ss3-source-code/issues) or submit a pull request.
 For complete details, please see [CONTRIBUTING.md](CONTRIBUTING.md)

 This project and everyone participating in it is governed by the [NMFS Fisheries Toolbox Code of Conduct](https://github.com/nmfs-fish-tools/Resources/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.